davidmoten/log-analysis/README.md

 ===========
 A fair bit but the core is in and working.
 * detailed configuration including regex patterns for extraction of info from log lines
+* handle split line java.util.logging style logs
-* dashboard
+* dashboard (multiple graphs per page)
-* auto scan for new log files
+* auto scan for new log files (perhaps not required)